 A laptop equipped with all the necessary software

-Consider upgrading your processes for payments and expenses if you haven’t already by digitalizing expense claims and offering employee debit cards, for example.
+If you haven't done so already, you might want to upgrade your processes for payments and expenses by digitalizing expense claims and offering employee debit cards, for example.
 In addition, using a digital documentation system and paperless invoicing will help you avoid having to track down individual receipts and streamline your system.

 Automating specific tasks like those mentioned above, especially when you have a remote team, can save you money and keep everyone organized because they’re using the same paperless processes.
 It will also free up your staff to work on higher-level projects.

-If you’re unsure what systems to upgrade or what software to use, bring an expert in upgrading finance and accounting processesto offer advice and assist with the transition.
+If you’re unsure what systems to upgrade or what software to use, consider bringing in a consultant with expertise in finance and accounting processes who can offer advice and assist with the transition.

 Address security concerns